 Engage with Tiered Reward Offers

-For companies looking to increase attendee engagement virtual events, conferences or internal recognition programs, gamification can be a useful asset.
-Much like a tiered loyalty program (Starbucks being a great example), companies can offer “virtual” tiered reward levels to attendees that help direct them to their most valuable resources, tools or seminars.
-Using badges, top earning tiers and points helps give attendees public recognition for their achievements.
+For companies looking to increase attendee engagement in virtual events, conferences or internal recognition programs, gamification can be a useful asset.
+Much like a tiered loyalty program (Starbucks is a great example), companies can offer “virtual” tiered reward levels to attendees that help direct them to their most valuable resources, tools or seminars.
+Using badges, top-earning tiers and points help give attendees public recognition for their achievements.
 It also lets them exchange ideas, success stories and challenges with other company trailblazers.
-This year, ensure you keep your attendees engaged with on-going loyalty offers and points, that translate to flexible rewards.
+This year, ensure you keep your attendees engaged with ongoing loyalty offers and points, that translate to flexible rewards.

 At DCR, we pride ourselves on providing the most flexible reward programs available using a combination of points issuance and flexible rewards that convert to cash, on a prepaid card, for spending all over the world.

 Recent 2020 IRF survey findings support this notion, in a recent survey they found, “Interestingly [enough], offering cash was mentioned more frequently as an alternative award in the July study.
 Given the economic impact of COVID-19 and uncertainty it has created, there are likely causes for this shift including bridging potential financial gaps where salaries have been reduced or commissions are few and far between due to sales slumps.”